kfchou/kfchou.github.io/_posts/2024-08-03-python-import-guide-for-matlab-users.md

   ```
   print(sys.path)
   ```
-* Or by setting the `PYTHONPATH` environmente variable.
+* Or by setting the `PYTHONPATH` environment variable.
 In linux, you can set the `PYTHONPATH` for your current terminal session with:
   ```bash
   export PYTHONPATH=/path/to/your/package
   ```